dojot/docs/source/architecture.rst

 generated and sent to the broker service to be redistributed to the interested services.

 This architecture made possible the validation of ideas and limitations and possible improvements were identified, converging to a reviewed architectural proposition as described on :numref:`new_arch`.
+This new proposal is under development and should become part of the solution.

 .. _new_arch:
 .. figure:: images/new_architecture.png